Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/04-project-organization/02_task.md

 Output chat history and validate that it contains the uri to review cute kittens on vespas.
 ### Closing

-Create pull requests to the original repository and check that pipeline has passed.
+Create pull requests to your repository.

-Create a screenshot of the workflow showing the checks have passed and attach this screenshot to your tasks on learn.epam.com.
+Attach link to your PR to your tasks on learn.epam.com.

 ### Free practice:
 Review plugins code from official [Semantic Kernel repository](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/src/Plugins), implement your own plugin and test it with your application.